Madame de La Fayette: Life

 Christened Marie-Madeleine Pioche de La Vergne, she was born in Paris to a family of minor but wealthy nobility.
 At 16, de la Vergne became the maid of honour to Queen Anne of Austria and began also to acquire a literary education from Gilles Ménage, who gave her lessons in Italian and Latin.
 Ménage led her to join the fashionable salons of Madame de Rambouillet and Madeleine de Scudéry.
 Her father, Marc Pioche de la Vergne, had died a year before, and the same year her mother married Renaud de Sévigné, uncle of Madame de Sévigné, who remained her lifelong intimate friend.

 In 1655, de la Vergne married François Motier, comte de La Fayette, a widowed nobleman some eighteen years her senior, with whom she had two sons.
 She accompanied him to country estates in Auvergne and Bourbonnais although she made frequent trips back to Paris, where she began to mix with court society and formed her own successful salon.
-Her sister-in-law was Louise de La Fayette (1618–1665), favourite of Louis XIII of France.
+Her sister-in-law was Louise de La Fayette (1618–1665), favourite of Louis XIII.
 Some of her acquaintances included Henrietta of England, future Duchess of Orleans, who asked La Fayette to write her biography; Antoine Arnauld; and the leading French writers Segrais and Huet.
 Earlier on, during the Fronde, La Fayette had also befriended the Cardinal de Retz with whom her stepfather was associated.

 Settling permanently in Paris in 1659, La Fayette published, anonymously, La Princesse de Montpensier in 1662.
 From 1665 onwards she formed a close relationship with François de La Rochefoucauld, author of Maximes, who introduced her to many literary luminaries of the time, including Racine and Boileau.
 1669 saw the publication of the first volume of Zaïde, a Hispano-Moorish romance which was signed by Segrais but is almost certainly attributable to La Fayette.
 The second volume appeared in 1671.
 The title ran through reprints and translations mostly thanks to the preface Huet had offered.

 La Fayette's most famous novel was La Princesse de Clèves, first published anonymously in March 1678.
 An immense success, the work is often taken to be the first true French novel and a prototype of the early psychological novel.

 Her correspondence showed her as the acute diplomatic agent of Marie Jeanne Baptiste of Savoy-Nemours, duchess of Savoy, at the court of Louis XIV.

 The death of La Rochefoucauld in 1680 and her husband in 1683 led La Fayette to lead a less active social life in her later years.
 Three works were published posthumously: La Comtesse de Tende (1718), Histoire d'Henriette d'Angleterre (1720), and Memoires de la Cour de France (1731).